Brad Cooper (admiral): Senior naval career

-In April 2021 he was nominated for promotion to vice admiral and the position in Bahrain of Commander, U.S. Naval Forces Central Command; commander, U.S. Fifth Fleet; and commander, Combined Maritime Forces.
-Cooper assumed command on 5 May 2021.
-During this tour, he significantly expanded multi-national maritime partnerships, established the Navy's first unmanned and artificial intelligence Task Force, and led multiple real world operations countering Iranian and Houthi malign activity throughout the Middle East, including operations Prosperity Guardian and Poseidon Archer in the southern Red Sea.
-He was in charge of U.S. naval forces in Middle Eastern waters when Operation Prosperity Guardian began in December 2023 to defend merchant ships from attacks by the Houthis in Yemen.
+During that tour, he significantly expanded multi-national maritime partnerships, established the Navy's first unmanned and artificial intelligence Task Force, and led multiple operations countering Iranian and Houthi activity throughout the Middle East, including operations Prosperity Guardian and Poseidon Archer in the southern Red Sea.
 In April 2023, Cooper was nominated for reappointment as vice admiral and assignment as the deputy commander of United States Central Command.
-He took office in February 2024.
+He assumed the post in February 2024.
 That same month, he told the media that the actions against the Houthis represent the largest and most intense operation of the U.S. Navy since World War II.
-In June 2025, secretary of defense Pete Hegseth announced that Cooper was president Donald Trump's nominee for commander of the United States Central Command.
-At his nomination hearing, Cooper said that the U.S. should maintain its military presence in Syria as part of the war against the Islamic State, and should work with the Syrian transitional government against IS.

-On 8 August 2025, he succeeded Michael Kurilla as commander of U.S. Central Command.
+Cooper organized the U.S. military's maritime corridor that briefly increased the delivery of humanitarian aid to Gaza in 2024, and that summer he visited the Strait of Mandeb to personally examine the Houthi attacks on shipping.